xjw00654/PULSE-stylegan2_pytorch/README.md

 https://github.com/NVlabs/stylegan2
 ```

 p.s.
-Maybe this implement has some problems.
+Maybe this implementation has some problems.